Bad Boy Records: 2010–present

-In 2010, Diddy offered Mase a 1-year release from Bad Boy to settle their differences after the 2009 incident with Mase wanting to be released from Bad Boy.
-With this Mase decided to retire from rap for good, although he was to be reassigned to Bad Boy after his year break was done.
-In 2011, under his new deal with Interscope-Geffen-A&M, Diddy stated he was looking for new talent to add to his new Bad Boy roster.
-Jay Electronica, who had close ties with Diddy, was originally planned to be signed to the label but had signed with Jay-Z's Roc Nation imprint instead.
+In 2010, Combs offered Mase a one-year release from Bad Boy to settle their differences after the 2009 incident with Mase wanting to be released from Bad Boy.
+With this, Mase decided to retire from rap for good, although he was to be reassigned to Bad Boy after his year break was done.

+In 2011, under his new deal with Interscope-Geffen-A&M, Combs stated he was looking for new talent to add to his new Bad Boy roster.
+Jay Electronica, who had close ties with Combs, was originally planned to be signed to the label, but had signed with Jay-Z's Roc Nation imprint instead.
 Machine Gun Kelly announced that he signed to Bad Boy/Interscope on August 3, 2011.
 French Montana and Los also were announced as signees to the label in 2012.

-On April 25, 2012, Mase featured alongside Diddy on Wale's "Slight Work" remix, marking the first appearance of the Harlem rapper on record since 2010.
-Rumors began to start that Mase, as well as singer Omarion, were both signing to Rick Ross' Maybach Music Group.
+On April 25, 2012, Mase featured alongside Combs on Wale's "Slight Work" remix, marking the first appearance of the Harlem rapper on record since 2010.
+Rumors began to start that Mase, as well as singer Omarion, were both signing to Rick Ross's Maybach Music Group.
 It was later revealed that Bad Boy artist French Montana was the reason Mase was making his third comeback.
-According to Montana, Mase is serving as an A&R representative on Montana's forthcoming Bad Boy debut, "Excuse My French", as well as appearing on the remix of Montana's "Everything's a Go".
-"I'm not sure what kind of decisions he's going to make," Montana says, "[but] I would love to see him in my camp."
-Mase is currently resigned to Bad Boy Records but has yet to announce whether he is resigned as part of a joint venture deal between Bad Boy and MMG.
-He later announced he had gotten his release from Bad Boy.
+According to Montana, Mase was to serve an A&R role on Montana's major-label debut studio album, Excuse My French, as well as appearing on the remix of Montana's "Everything's a Go".
+Upon the album's release, Mase was not credited on the project.
+"I'm not sure what kind of decisions he's going to make," Montana said, "[but] I would love to see him in my camp."
+Mase briefly resigned to Bad Boy Records during this period, but left the label once again without any releases.

 In April 2013, Cassie released her first full-length project seven years after her debut album, a mixtape titled RockaByeBaby, to positive reception.
 Rapper Los announced his departure from Bad Boy Records on March 19, 2014.

 On October 5, 2015, Combs announced that Bad Boy would be distributed by Epic Records.
 This will mark the second time that Epic president L.A.
-Reid oversaw distribution for Bad Boy, having previously overseen distribution for the label 15 years earlier after being appointed president of Arista in 2000.
-Despite founding the label in 1993, Bad Boy began celebrating their 20th anniversary in 2015 with a 20-minute mega-medley performance at the BET Awards.
+Reid oversaw distribution for Bad Boy, having previously overseen distribution for the label fifteen years earlier after being appointed president of Arista in 2000.
+Despite founding the label in 1993, Bad Boy began celebrating its twentieth anniversary in 2015 with a twenty-minute mega-medley performance at the BET Awards.
 It stretched into 2016, starting with the label's May reunion sold-out shows at the Barclays Center in Brooklyn, and originating the Bad Boy Family Reunion Tour, starting in North America in the last week of August 2016.